-Restricted Stock Units are a type of restricted stock (which may also be known as “letter stock” or “restricted securities”).
+RSUs are a type of restricted stock (which may also be known as “letter stock” or “restricted securities”).
 Restricted stock is company stock that cannot be fully transferable until certain restrictions have been met.

 These can be performance or timing restrictions, similar to restrictions for options.
 You can think of restricted stock as a bonus awarded as stock instead of cash; however, like cash, it is taxed as if it was paid in cash (i.e., as ordinary income).

 Restricted stock can be a popular alternative to stock options, particularly for executives, due to their favorable accounting rules and income tax treatment.
 There are two basic types of restricted stock: Restricted Stock Awards (RSAs) and Restricted Stock Units (RSUs).

 Restricted Stock Units can be awarded on regular vesting schedules or performance benchmarks, which means that the value of the RSUs on the day of vesting is subject to payroll and ordinary income taxation.
 RSUs are issued in the form of units – not stock – that correspond in number and value to a specified number of shares of employer stock.
 Upon vesting, you’ll get your equivalent shares.